cyberark/conjur/design/oss_suite_release.md

       to artifacts.
     - Automatically generate a documentation-friendly release page that includes a table of contents, release notes for each component, and links to artifacts.
-  - Document how end users should utilize the Conjur OSS Suite Release.
+  - Document how end users should utilize the Conjur Open Source Suite Release.

 In addition, as part of building this release, we'll also be creating:
-- A [GitHub landing page](https://cyberark.github.io/conjur) that links to the repos included in the Conjur OSS Suite and describes what each one does.
+- A [GitHub landing page](https://cyberark.github.io/conjur) that links to the repos included in the Conjur Open Source Suite and describes what each one does.
-- A template to be added to the READMEs of repos in the Conjur OSS Suite to clarify about the state of the code on master ("edge") and to encourage end users to visit the Conjur OSS Suite Release to determine which versions of each product to use.
+- A template to be added to the READMEs of repos in the Conjur Open Source Suite to clarify about the state of the code on master ("edge") and to encourage end users to visit the Conjur Open Source Suite Release to determine which versions of each product to use.
-- A tool for identifying the unreleased changes in the components of the Conjur OSS Suite Release, to help us in understanding whether a new OSS Suite Release is needed.
+- A tool for identifying the unreleased changes in the components of the Conjur OSS Suite Release, to help us in understanding whether a new Conjur Open Source Suite Release is needed.

-## Repositories Included in the Conjur OSS Suite Release
+## Repositories Included in the Conjur Open Source Suite Release
-- Conjur OSS Core
+- Conjur Open Source Core
   - [Conjur Core](https://github.com/cyberark/conjur)
   - [Conjur CLI](https://github.com/cyberark/conjur-cli)
   - Client Libraries